KollektivHannemann/DUE_RotaryClickEncoder/README.md

 ```

 If you want to add more encoders make sure to edit "ClickEncoderSetup.h" accordingly.

-Sorry if the code might look kind of clunky, still a noob.
+Sorry if the code does look kind of clunky, still a noob.

-Please make sure the to include [Ivan Seidels „DueTimer“](https://github.com/ivanseidel/DueTimer) to your library folder!